 Located in the Southwest, Arizona is steeped in history and beautifully diverse landscapes.
 A combination of these two elements are found throughout the state in the form of historical, scenic towns that will truly impress.
-From former mining town gems, to dessert beauties and mountain charmers, here are ten of the most beautiful towns in Arizona.
+From former mining town gems, to desert beauties and mountain charmers, here are ten of the most beautiful towns in Arizona.

 Established in 1880, Bisbee is a charming town with a mining history located in Southern Arizona.
 Once known as ‘The Queen Of The Copper Camps’, the present-day area is home to a lovely community among the Mule Mountains, notably popular with artists and retired folk.
 Neighborhoods with Victorian and European-style homes rest on the hillsides, while many unique shops, art galleries, and cafés reside in redesigned former saloons.
 Attractions sure to interest visitors include the Queen Mine Tour, which explores a former copper mine, and the Old Bisbee Ghost Tour, which takes paranormal enthusiasts to the most haunted buildings in the area.